Examples of NDG-based Livre-service boxes in May 2015. Photos: Isaac Olson |

 “Hopefully by the beginning of summer they will be back because some of them were badly damaged,” Plante said.
 "But we need at least two months."

-the April 3 borough council meeting.
-Photo: Screenshot of video archive.
+Sharon Leslie asks the borough council about Livre-service during the April 3 borough council meeting.
+Photo: Screenshot of video archive. |

 No comments: